-Why Democrats Are Casting Trump as a Threat to Democracy
+Democrats Have Found Their Battle Cry

 U.S. presidential elections used to be about which candidate would best lead the free world.
-Now Democrats are advancing an unprecedented argument in modern American politics: Elect one of them to lead the free world, otherwise Donald Trump will irreparably unravel it.
+Now Democrats are advancing an unprecedented argument in modern American politics: Elect one of them to lead the free world; otherwise, Donald Trump will irreparably unravel it.

 By cozying up to dictators and casting aside democratic allies abroad, and mimicking strongmen while undermining institutions at home, Trump is making the world safe for autocracy, the 2020 presidential candidates assert.
 The defining struggle of our time is between the forces of democracy and authoritarianism, they say, and the leader of the land of the free has strayed into enemy territory.